Vipransh-Agarwal/neofi-backend-assignment/README.md

 2. **Install Dependencies**

-   Make sure to first create and activate a python virtual environment
+   **Make sure to first create and activate a python virtual environment.
+Also check and update the terminal environment as well as update `.env` file with your DATABASE_URL and SECRET_KEY, the one you made `.env` file with.**

    ### Windows
    ```powershell